-It is important to ensure that the backbrace is correctly fitted and engaged at all times when the chair is in use. (see label on the backbrace) (photo 24).
-Do not attempt to lift the wheelchair using the backbrace ; it may come loose and the wheelchair and user drop.
+It is important to ensure that the backbrace is correctly fitted and engaged at all times when the chair is in use. (see label on the backbrace)(photo 30).

+Do not lift the chair by handling the back brace.
+There is a risk to unlocked the back brace by push it up.
 Keep your fingers away from movable parts to prevent injuries.